 Ronald Reagan (1981–1989)

 President Ronald Reagan faced the 1981 recession.
 The Federal Reserve had caused the recession by raising the federal funds rate to 20% to end inflation.
 Reaganomics promised to end the recession by reducing the increase in government spending, cutting taxes, and deregulating.

 George H.W.
 Bush (1989–1993)

 George H.W.
-Bush faced the 1990–1991 recession caused by the savings and loan crisis.
+Bush faced the 1990–1991 recession that was caused by the savings and loan crisis.
 He agreed to a $100 billion bank bailout.
 The recession reduced revenue, which created pressure to cut spending and balance the budget.
-Instead, Bush raised taxes, costing him Republican support for his reelection.
+Bush instead raised taxes, costing him Republican support for his reelection.
 The first Gulf War also created mild inflation as gas prices spiked.

 Bill Clinton (1993–2000)

 Clinton created an almost $70 billion budget surplus, lowering the debt.
 The 1993 Omnibus Budget Reconciliation Act raised taxes on the wealthy.
 Clinton also briefly cut federal spending by reforming welfare in 1996.

 George W. Bush (2001–2009)

 President George W. Bush faced the 9/11 attacks, Hurricane Katrina, and the 2008 financial crisis.
-First, he fought the 2001 recession with tax cuts.
-He responded to the 9/11 attacks by creating the U.S. Department of Homeland Security and launching the war on terror.
+He first fought the 2001 recession with tax cuts.
+Then he responded to the 9/11 attacks by creating the U.S. Department of Homeland Security (DHS) and launching the war on terror.

-In 2005, Hurricane Katrina caused a record $170 billion in damage (adjusted for inflation).
+Hurricane Katrina caused a record $180 billion in damage in 2005, adjusted for inflation.

 Bush responded to the 2008 financial crisis by sending out tax rebate checks.
 He nationalized mortgage agencies Fannie Mae and Freddie Mac and insurance giant AIG.
 He also approved a bank bailout package to prevent a financial collapse.